AstarNetwork/astar-docs/docs/learn/architecture/astar-parachain.md

 # Overview
 If you are already building on Polkadot you will not need to go over the sections covering Substrate and how to create a Runtime, but it will be helpful for you to understand the environment, terminology and how to leverage Polkadot's highly interoperable environment.

-Polkadot is a multi-chain environment which enables specialized blockchains (called Parachains) to communicate with each other in a secure, trustless environment.
+Polkadot is a multi-chain environment which enables specialized blockchains (called Parachains) to communicate with each other in a secure, permissionless environment.

-Astar is a parachain connected to the Polkadot Relay chain, specialized for:
+Astar Network is a parachain connected to the Polkadot Relay chain, specialized for:
 * Executing all types of smart contracts.
 * Providing a hybrid EVM + Wasm environment with interoperability.
 * Incentivizing ecosystem innovation and providing basic income for dApp developers.